DEONSKY/ProjectManagementAppDoc/README.md

 - avatar_picture [default: random default picture]
 - organization_super_user
 - settings
-- default_member_permissions [organization:gur(hides settings)d, project:gcrud, subject:gcrud, task:gcrud, view:gcrud, report:gcrud, automation:gcrud, execution_plan:gcrud, chat:gcrud, team:gcrud] (g:general_access, c: create, u: update, r: read, d: delete).
+- default_member_permissions [organization:gur(hides settings)d, project:gcrud, section:gcrud, task:gcrud, view:gcrud, report:gcrud, automation:gcrud, execution_plan:gcrud, chat:gcrud, team:gcrud] (g:general_access, c: create, u: update, r: read, d: delete).
 Also this permissions has static logic groups.
-If user can update or delete project, at the same time user has a permission automaticly for subject and task update or delete process.
-Same thing avaible for subject.
+If user can update or delete project, at the same time user has a permission automaticly for section and task update or delete process.
+Same thing avaible for section.
 For read operations this works in reverse.
-If user read subject, user can display  projects.
-This permissions can be general or it needs to associatied with subject or project
+If user read section, user can display  projects.
+This permissions can be general or it needs to associatied with section or project
 - application_plan [required, default free]
 - last_payment_date [nullable]

 ### Workspace Roles
 Workspace roles structure is like wokspace default member permissions.Its function is groups permissions by member roles.
 Default organization roles are not changeable on workspace roles.
 Workspace roles can only manage addtional permissions.
-If a permission is not general workspace account needs to be assoicated with projects or subjects for execute this permissions.
+If a permission is not general workspace account needs to be assoicated with projects or sections for execute this permissions.

 - name [required, min:1, max: 48]
 - hex_color [required: min:1 max: 6]
 - permissions

 ### Workspace Account
 Every user needs workspace account for join workspace.
-This account includes role associations, favorites, projects, subject associations and salary.
+This account includes role associations, favorites, projects, section associations and salary.

 - permissions
 - salary